tum-phoenix/drive_teensy_main/README.md

 * `publisher.hpp`: example publisher
 * `subscriber.hpp`: example subscriber

+Please be aware that the teensy driver implementation is still work in progress!
+It is not finished and there are still some open issues: https://github.com/tum-phoenix/drive_teensy_libuavcan/issues

 ## Install

 Clone and run `git submodule update --init --remote`.
 Make sure `lib/libuavcan`